 Code of Ethics for the Principal Executive Officer and Senior Financial Officers

-The Spectrum Brands Code of Business Conduct and Ethics, which this Code of Ethics is intended to supplement, sets forth the fundamental principles and key policies and procedures that govern the conduct of all of us in our business.
+The Spectrum Brands Holdings, Inc.’s Code of Business Conduct and Ethics, which this Code of Ethics is intended to supplement, sets forth the fundamental principles and key policies and procedures that govern the conduct of all Company employees.
 You are bound by the requirements and standards set forth in the Code of Business Conduct and Ethics, as well as those set forth in this Code of Ethics and other applicable policies and procedures.
+In the event any provision of this Code of Ethics conflicts with any other Company policy or any applicable federal or state regulations, the applicable then-current regulations and stricter rule will always apply.

 Compliance with Rules and Regulations